matthew-rosen-12/ocean/ARCHITECTURE.md

-Auth route

-in Scene.tsx, myUser is passed by reference, but updates to the user map are done outside of the function.
+In Scene.tsx, myUser is passed by reference